hexinfra/gorox/README.md

 Leader process manages the worker process, which do the real and heavy work.

-A Gorox instance can be controlled by operators through the admin interface in leader process.
-Alternately, it can connects to a Goops instance and delegate its administration to Goops.
+A Gorox instance can be controlled by operators through the admin interface of leader process.
+Alternately, it can connects to a Goops instance and delegates its administration to Goops.
 In this way, the admin interface in leader process is disabled.